 The following day, a medical technologist removes the plate from the incubator and examines the biochemical results to see what, if anything, grew on the plate.

 Medical technologists assess each specimen to look for normal flora, or bacterial growth.
-Everyone has a certain amount of bacteria in their body; there are good types of bacteria and harmful types of bacteria.
+Everyone has normal flora, bacteria, and yeast that live inside their body.
+There are good types of microorganisms and harmful types of microorganisms.
 Labs want to make sure there are no pathogens, so they look for:

-Once the initial assessment is done, the lab sends the sample to a medical technologist who works with a Mass Spectrometry machine that breaks down any bacteria into small particles.
-Those particles are spotted onto a new slide that is then placed into the machine, which is about 6 feet tall, 3 feet wide, and hooked up to a computer system.
+Once the initial assessment is done, the lab sends the sample to another medical technologist who works with a mass spectrometry machine that breaks down any bacteria and has the proteins from inside bacterial cells fly inside a vacuum.
+The mass spectrometry machine is about 6 feet tall, 3 feet wide, and is hooked up to a computer system that analyzes the size and charge of all the proteins inside bacterial cells.
+The pattern that emerges is specific to the species of bacteria.

 The slide placed inside the machine contains up to 48 samples so the lab can test several patients at the same time.
 After waiting approximately 15-45 minutes, medical technologists check the results on the mass spectrometry machine against the biochemical test results to ensure everything matches.